 - Quantify treatment effects on biodiversity and landscape diversity.

-The Institute has filed Articles of Incorporation and Bylaws for the State of Montana, received corporate 501(c)3 tax-exempt status from the IRS and non-profit status within the State of Oregon as a foreign corporation.
+The Institute originally filed Articles of Incorporation and Bylaws for the State of Montana, it received corporate 501(c)3 tax-exempt status from the IRS and non-profit status within the State of Oregon as a research corporation.
 The Institute has filed and received copyright and trademark rights to the name, “Forest Biometrics Research Institute” from the US Patents Office.
 These steps ensure identity and longevity of the Institute, its mission and security of its endowments and funds.

 As evidence of an ongoing decline in forestry research, the National Research Council formed a Committee on National Capacity in Forestry Research.
 The Committee’s report was completed in 2002 and approved by the National Academy of Sciences for publication and distribution.
 The following statements have been quoted from that report: